Efficient Agent Training for Computer Use: Experiment

 \paragraph{Analysis}

-Our result reveals that complex agent capabilities for computer use can be elicited by a remarkably small set of high-quality trajectory data.
-What lies behind our extreme data efficiency is our high data quality.
-We attribute this high quality to two critical factors: (1) \textbf{Real-world task completion}, guaranteed through human-annotated task trajectories that reliably record authentic interaction processes and ensure successful task execution; and (2) \textbf{Diverse action decisions}, synthesized by frontier agents model that can generate multiple reasonable actions with rational thought at each step beyond the single solution chosen by human annotators.

-To gain deeper insight into the specific capabilities enhanced through our training, we conducted a qualitative analysis by examining 50 task trajectories that Qwen2.5-VL-72B failed to complete but PC Agent-E successfully accomplished, as well as trajectories where both models failed.
-We categorized the failure patterns into three types, which may occur simultaneously within a single trajectory or even a single step: (1) \textbf{Knowledge}: models may lack specific computer use knowledge.
-For instance, a model might be unaware of how to enable a particular feature in VLC (a popular media player software), thus failing to complete the task.
-(2) \textbf{Planning}: models may make incorrect action decisions, such as failing to recognize and recover from previous erroneous actions.
-(3) \textbf{Grounding}: even when the model's planning is correct, the executed actions might be inconsistent with its planning process, primarily manifested as mouse-clicking errors.
+To gain deeper insight into the specific capabilities enhanced through our training, we conducted a qualitative analysis by examining 50 trajectories that Qwen2.5-VL-72B failed but PC Agent-E succeeded, as well as trajectories where both models failed.
+We categorized the failure patterns into three types: (1) \textbf{\textit{Knowledge}}: models may lack specific computer use knowledge.
+For instance, a model might not know how to enable a particular feature in VLC (a media player software).
+(2) \textbf{\textit{Planning}}: models may make incorrect planning, such as failing to recognize and recover from previous erroneous actions.
+(3) \textbf{\textit{Grounding}}: models may execute actions that are inconsistent with their plan, primarily manifested as mouse-clicking errors.
+We found that our improvements primarily stem from enhanced \textit{planning} capabilities.
+After training, PC Agent-E produces noticeably longer thought processes and demonstrates improved reasoning capabilities in verification and self-correction.
+We did not observe significant improvements in \textit{knowledge} or \textit{grounding} capabilities.